 Federal Program Officer/Point of Contact: Frank Parker (firstname.lastname@example.org)

-Why we care: In order to conserve and restore small cetacean populations, including dolphins, it is important to know how different species move between habitats but that information can be difficult to gather.
-One method is to attach a tag to the animal that uses satellites to relay information about the animalís location and movement back to researchers.
-The work will pioneer a way to remotely attach satellite tags to dolphins, saving animals and researchers the risks of capture, restraint, and handling of the animals.
+Why it matters: In order to conserve and restore small cetacean populations, including dolphins, it is important to know how different species move between habitats.
+However, that information can be difficult to gather.
+One method is to attach a tag to the animal that uses satellites to relay information about the animal’s location and movement back to researchers.
+Our work will pioneer a way to remotely attach satellite tags to dolphins, saving animals and researchers the risks of capture, restraint, and handling of the animals.

-Expected Outcome: The project will produce a new way to attach satellite tags.
-Information from the new satellite tags will show how these dolphin species move between and use different habitats.
+Expected Outcome: The project will produce a new method to attach satellite-linked tags, allowing researchers to deploy the tags on dolphin species and stocks that have never been tagged before.
+Information from the tags will show how these dolphin stocks move between and use different habitats.
 This information is critical for managers developing effective management and restoration strategies.